 Who wants to lick the beater?

-Pour half of the batter in the pan.
-Layer half of the apple mixture and sprinkle half of the remaining cinnamon sugar over top.
-Repeat once more.
+Pour half of the cake batter in the prepared pan.
+This is a thick batter.
+Layerhalf of the apple slices and sprinkle half of the remaining cinnamon sugar over top.
+Repeat once more with the remaining batter and remaining sliced apples.

-Bake in a 350-degree oven for about one hour and ten minutes.
+Bake in a 350-degree oven for about one hour and twenty minutes.
 Let cool completely in the pan and when it’s finished…you won’t be disappointed.

 - 1 teaspoon cinnamon